< Back

 Objectives:

-This retrospective study assesses outcomes and indicators affecting hospitalization duration after incisional gastropexy for acute gastric dilatation-volvulus (GDV) at a single institution (2003-2024).
-We hypothesized that age, duration of start of clinical complaints until surgery and need for adjunctive surgical procedures during the same anesthesia, would impact time to discharge.
+This retrospective study assessed the outcomes and indicators affecting hospitalisation duration after incisional gastropexy for acute gastric dilatation-volvulus (GDV) at a single institution (2003–2024).
+We hypothesised that age, duration of the interval from the start of clinical symptoms to surgery, and the need for adjunctive surgical procedures during the same anaesthesia impact the time to discharge.

 Methods:

-Hospital records were screened for dogs that received gastropexy for GDV and survived surgery.
-Surgery related data, outcome, time of symptom onset, start and duration of surgery, anesthesia and hospitalization were investigated.
-Four groups were formed based on time from end of anesthesia to discharge: group 1 (<24 hours), group 2 (24-48 hours), group 3 (>48 hours) and group 4 (died during postoperative hospitalization).
+The hospital records were screened for dogs that received gastropexy for GDV and survived the surgery.
+Surgery-related data, outcome, time of symptom onset, start and duration of surgery, anaesthesia, and hospitalisation duration were investigated.
+The time from the end of anaesthesia to discharge was used to divide the dogs into Group 1 (<24 hours), Group 2 (24–48 hours), Group 3 (>48 hours), and Group 4 (died during postoperative hospitalisation).

 Results:

-In total, 355 dogs were included.
-Group 1 patients were younger and had shorter surgeries with fewer additional procedures.
-Group 2 had similar age and surgery times as group 1; however, required more additional procedures.
-Group 3 patients were older, required more additional procedures and had longer surgeries.
-Group 4 had ages comparable to groups 1 and 2, required procedures like group 3, and had the longest surgeries.
+The study included 355 dogs.
+Dogs in Group 1 were young and had a short surgery with a few additional procedures.
+Group 2 had similar age and surgery times as Group 1, but required more additional procedures.
+Dogs in Group 3 were older than in the other groups, required more additional procedures, and had longer surgeries.
+The age of dogs in Group 4 was comparable to that in Groups 1 and 2; they required additional procedures like Group 3 and had the longest surgeries.

 Conclusions:

-Older patients needing additional procedures and longer surgeries had longer hospital stays, while time of day at presentation and complaint duration showed no effect on hospitalization duration.
-The retrospective nature of the study and varying expertise among numerous surgeons may contribute to data variation.
-This study may aid surgical decision-making and prognosis expectations.
+Older patients required additional procedures and had long surgeries and hospital stays.
+The time of the day at presentation and the symptom-to-surgery interval showed no effect on hospitalisation duration.
+The retrospective nature of the study and varying expertise among surgeons may have contributed to data variations.
+This study could help in surgical decision-making and prognosis.

 Back to the top of the page ^